LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 //Include soemthing about directory caching
+//include memfd:
+//say what happens in ram when you open a file

-## Linux File System
+## Linux Files

 ### File Abstraction

-Before we can talk about all the aspects of a Linux file system we must discuss what a file is defined as on Linux.
+Before we can talk about all the aspects of handling files on Linux we must define what a file is.
+If you have read the file system section then you already know this, but for those who haven't a file on Linux is an inode.
+Inodes hold all the metadata for a file such as permissions, owner, groups, and more.
+Essentially this is just an incremental number that is an index to a specific file for a specific file system.
-You may have heard the notion that everything is a file on Linux.
+You may have heard the notion that everything is a file on Linux, and it is the inode that helps in that.
 Your devices, your memory, your configs, your standard input/output, processes, and mounted file systems are "files".
 This is not to say that each one of these components is a logical block on disk.
-Some components are actually in memory accessible through a pseudo-filesystem such as /proc/ and /sys/.
+In fact, some file like objects aren't even on the disk and only exist in memory.
+Two notable examples of this is the /proc and /sys directories.
-What this phrase really means is that everything on Linux can be treated as a file through a common interface.
+What this phrase really means is that everything on Linux can be treated as a file through a common interface that is the virtual file system (VFS).
-Common operations like open(), close(), read(), and write() can be done regardless of what the file is.
+File operations like opening, closing, reading, and writing can be done regardless of what the file is because the implementation of file operations is abstracted away.
+This way of treating file objects greatly simplifies using the operating system, and it is why piping and redirection just works.
+One issue with this abstraction is that saying something is a file is a broad term.
+As an example, some files can directly manipulate hardware components like the brightness of your screen similar to this command `echo 50 > /sys/class/backlight/<what ever device>` which would set the brightness to 50% normally.
+A user can also zero out their entire drive with dd if they copy and pasted a command not knowing that /dev/sda1 was the representation of their drive.
+Applications and users need to understand what they are dealing because this amount of control can lead to costly consequences.
 Naturally, this means Linux has different types of files which are
 - regular files
 - directory files